pdyxs/sudoku-puzzles/src/puzzle/rules.md

-Sudoku: Fill the grid with the digits 1-9, so that each digit occurs exactly once in every row, every column and every 3x3 box.
+Sudoku: Fill the grid with digits 1 to 9, so that each digit occurs exactly once in every row, every column and every 3x3 box.

-Contours: Red lines are contours.
-Each line has a "high" side and a "low" side, to be determined by the solver.
-If two orthogonal digits are separated by a contour line, the digit on the "high" side must be higher.

-Skyscraper Fog: The grid begins covered in fog.
-Each digit represents terrain of a height of that digit itself.
-Higher digits always block the line of sight of smaller digits.

-When a digit is placed, fog will clear at that cell, and from any cells that can be seen from that cell in one of the four orthogonal directions.
-Note that the height of a cell is irrelevant for determining what can be seen from it.

-Given digit: A white digit is given, but will need to be entered.

-Solving note: You'll need to delete digits you have solved in order to determine what other digits see.
-Use other markings (letters/colours with a white flash) to keep track of this.
+Renban: A purple line contains a set of non-repeating consecutive digits in any order.

+Sandwich: Clues outside the grid show the sum of the digits between the 1 and 9 in that row or column

+Little Killer: Clues outside the grid with an arrow ALSO show the sum of the digits on the indicated diagonal

+Blank Clues: A box indicates that the Little Killer and Sandwich clues here have the same value, to be determined by the solver.
+Each box can have a different value.